Samsung/TizenRT/external/iotivity/README.md

 ## How to build with IoTivity

 ### Prerequisites
-You need to install scons to build Iotivity with TizenRT Please refer to the following page to install scons http://www.scons.org/doc/production/HTML/scons-user.html#chap-build-install
+You need to install scons to build Iotivity with TizenRT.

+Please refer to the following page to install scons. http://www.scons.org/doc/production/HTML/scons-user.html#chap-build-install

 ### Build Iotivity